SalomePlatform/yacs/doc/principes.rst

 Typed data collections can be constructed at the output from the loop.
 All that is necessary is to connect an output data port of the internal node to an input data port of a node outside the loop.
 The loop automatically constructs the data collection.

+To create this type of node:

+- from the GUI, see :ref:`foreachloop_node`
+- in a XML file, see :ref:`xml_foreachloop`
+- from python interface, see :ref:`py_foreachloop`

 The Switch node
 ''''''''''''''''''''''
 The Switch node performs the conditional execution (among N) of a node (composite, elementary).